 From the top of the steps, angle your shot to capture the museum’s beautiful fountains in the foreground, and from down near the river, look for Canada Geese or ducks milling about, people picnicking under trees, and cyclists biking by.
 The Canadian Museum of History is just one of several photogenic stops on Gatineau’s Culture Trail which takes you on a 3-kilometre journey to art, culture and other places of interest.
 C’est magnifique!

 More than a dozen monuments commemorating important Canadian figures and historical events adorn the grounds, waiting for you to find their best angles.
 And don’t miss the photogenic and free events held on the front lawn of Parliament Hill throughout the year.

 From there, walk or bike south on the canal pathway.
 You’ll encounter pretty arches and ruins of the original Plaza Bridge, followed by the photogenic green arches of the Laurier Bridge.
 Continue to the Corktown Bridge at Somerset Street for a broader view over the waterway and see the love locks collected on the railings.
 Continue to idyllic Dows Lake where people paddle boats, canoes, kayaks and standup paddleboards.
 Or, sit back and relax on a picturesque Rideau Canal Cruise!
 There are so many different ways to experience the Rideau Canal in Ottawa.

 Fairmont Château Laurier

 You will likely end up with the castle-like Fairmont Château Laurier featured in many of your pictures of the Rideau Canal – notably from the bridges mentioned above.
 The Fairmont is especially beautiful when looking up from the Ottawa Locks (try to get the lock gates in the foreground).
-Take a boat ride on the Ottawa River with the Aqua-Taxi or Paul’s Boat Line and you’ll get lovely views of the north side of the hotel.
+Take a boat ride on the Ottawa River with the Water Taxi Eh or Paul’s Boat Line and you’ll get lovely views of the north side of the hotel.

 ByWard Market neighbourhood